 Yet, more importantly, MLS clubs are no longer just scouring Europe for talent.
 Many have turned their attention to South America, and none have done it better than Atlanta United.

 The team only joined MLS in 2017 but have become one of the most intriguing sides in world football.
 They play in the state-of-the-art Mercedes-Benz Stadium, had an average attendance of over 50,000 last season, in which they won the MLS Cup and are valued at $300million.

 And the heartbeat of their success is South America.
 Prior to their first MLS season, the club signed Venezuelan Josef Martínez and Paraguayans Miguel Almirón and Héctor Villalba.
 They then supplemented that trio in 2018 with Argentine teenager Ezequiel Barco (who has since piqued the interest of Liverpool).

 The quartet all played important roles in Atlanta’s success last year but 25-year-old Martínez and 24-year-old Almirón were the standouts.
 The former broke the scoring record for a single MLS campaign and was named MVP; the latter was the creative hub of the side and scored 12 times and registered 14 assists.

 Unsurprisingly, both have been linked with moves to Europe.
 It would be a return for Martínez, who had a spell in Italy with Torino and in Switzerland with Young Boys, but for Almirón it would be new ground.

-“There are clubs from England, Germany, Italy and Spain that are interested in Miguel, but we aren’t going to rush things,” the player’s agent, Daniel Campos, told ABC in Paraguay.
+“There are clubs from England, Germany, Italy and Spain that are interested in Miguel, but we aren’t going to rush things,” the player’s agent, Daniel Campos, told ABC in Paraguay earlier this month.